 - In 2009, John conducted the Gosport War Memorial Hospital inquest, one of the largest medical inquests ever, acting on behalf of five families

 - John has personally conducted the advocacy in over 35 inquest hearings for families

-John’s Courtroom advocacy is an important part of his practice.
-In addition to his significant expertise in inquest advocacy, he regularly deals with a variety of Court hearings, including applications, case management hearings and settlement approval hearings.
+John’s advocacy practice is growing.
+In addition to his significant expertise in inquest advocacy, he regularly deals with interlocutory hearings of applications, case management hearings and settlement approval hearings.
 His approach to advocacy is unparalleled.